-The usual binaries are replaced by scripts that prepare the input for a parallel run and start mpirun (or poe on IBM) automatically.
+The usual binaries are replaced by scripts that prepare the input for a parallel run and start mpirun automatically.
 The number of CPUs that shall be used can be chosen by setting the environment variable PARNODES:

 export PARNODES=8

 The default for PARNODES is 2.